 To further develop and scale up AA in Lesotho, the project will assist the GoL to develop a road map towards a national AA system on multi-hazards and to leverage funding for the operations of this, building on and consolidating all ad hoc AA initiatives such as the IFRC work on cold spells.
-Activity 1.2.2.a will support the GoL and stakeholders to identify and prioritise the key hazards to be included in the national AA system - for example, extreme temperatures (low and high), strong winds, flooding, etc. Advocacy will be provided during national multi-stakeholder discussions so that environmental sustainability will be mainstreamed into the gender-responsive national multi-hazard AA system.
+Activity 1.2.2.a will support the GoL and stakeholders to identify and prioritise the key hazards to be included in the national AA system - for example, extreme temperatures (low and high). strong winds, flooding, etc. Advocacy will be provided during national multi-stakeholder discussions so that environmental sustainability will be mainstreamed into the gender-responsive national multi-hazard AA system.
 The workshop to develop the road map will advocate for the advisability of the CC-FS-GEN-NUT nexus to be incorporated into Lesotho's nascent national multi-hazard AA system.
 This would incorporate advocacy so that gender, protection and inclusion (GPI) analysis is included when developing the national multi-hazard AA system.
 Cross-component linkages will be optimised so that, for example, any water points developed as part of the AA response are positioned and planned so that they support the sustained operations of the adaptation assets developed under Component 3, as well as adaptation actions implemented under other programmes or projects.
 Regarding funding and ongoing sustainability, the project will assist the GoL to develop an understanding of and prioritise national government and private sector funding opportunities towards sustainability of the AA system.
 The study under activity 1.2.2.b. will ensure that additional resources can be mobilized by the GoL during phase II of the project to cover additional hazards through AA that are not covered by the AF investments, which target drought AA.
-This is important as hazards do not always occur in isolation, and will mean that the AF investments once the project is concluded.
-It is therefore considered an essential activity of direct and important relevance to IACOV phase II.
+This is important as hazards do not always occur in isolation, and will mean that the AF investment can be efficiently used to promote a holistic approach to AA across hazards.
+It will also ensure sustainability for AF investments once the project is concluded.
+It is therefore considered an essential activity of direct and important relevance to IACoV phase II.